oxivanisher/JamesII/README.md

 noise)
 * BTPresence (managed) to scan the area for known bluetooth mac addresses
 * Raspberry (managed) interactive interface with buttons/switches and LEDs to interact with the real world
+* RGB-LED (managed) to control RGB LEDs trough a arduino connected with i2c to JamesII
 * Sysstat (autoload) to request information's about the host like mounts, net info, memory info, ...
 * System (autoload) james system calls mostly used internally
 * Timer (autoload on core node) the all mighty MCP to time commands with "in" and "at"